 While this may be Diana Rodriguez’s first outing as a feature film director, she has a litany of film set experience under her belt.
-She has a BFA from City College of New York and has a long history as an assistant camera operator.
+She has a BFA from City College of New York and has a long history as a camera assistant.
 Over the last six years, she has assisted on numerous short subjects, features, and late-night comedy shows such as 50 Central and Hart of the City.
 Through her extensive education, Diana was more than ready to tackle the inherent challenges of bringing IRIS to the screen.

 Her history as an AC notwithstanding, Diana also has a vested interest in production design, which she dabbled in when she initially began her career.
 Despite finding a better fit as a camera assistant, she has never forgotten how effective production design can be in both conveying and affecting the story.
 And she brings her passion for production design to IRIS as one of its central components.
 With the skills of production designer Rocio Gimenez, heavy emphasis is put on mood and color.
 And the look of the film’s sets is accentuated by impeccable cinematography from Horst Dieter Baum.